swift-conductor/conductor-docs/docs/documentation/configuration/workflowdef/index.md

 * System Tasks
 * Operators

-Note: Task Configuration should not be confused with [Task Definitions](../taskdef.md), which are used to register SIMPLE (worker based) tasks.
+Note: Task Configuration should not be confused with **Task Definitions**, which are used to register SIMPLE (worker based) tasks.

 | Field             | Type    | Description                                                                                                                                    | Notes                                                                 |
 | :---------------- | :------ | :--------------------------------------------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------- |